mchlol/nft-preview-card-component/README.md

 ### What I learned

 Sass is awesome!
 I haven't used all the features of Sass here but nesting was super helpful to keep things organised.
 The only thing is when using the terminal to commit to git I have to stop watching Sass and then remember to go back and watch it again.
-A few times I would be changing things and nothing woudl be updating and then I'd realise I hadn't started watching Sass again.
+A few times I would be changing things and nothing would be updating and then I'd realise I hadn't started watching Sass again.

 Another key thing here was creating the transparent cyan layer for the active state on the image.
 First I thought of using invert() but of course that didn't match the preview.
 Then I used opacity which worked great but the icon ended up with the same opacity.
 I saw a tip in the comments on [this post on CSS Tricks](https://css-tricks.com/almanac/properties/o/opacity/) to use RGB with an alpha value on the colour itself, which won't affect any text in the div.
 So I took the hsl colour from that Sass variable and used hsla on that element only, which worked perfectly.